-In addition, we own 7 U.S. patents and 1 pending U.S. application directed to the treatment of liver diseases, including NASH, and using elafibranor.
+In addition, we own 6 U.S. patents and 1 pending U.S. application directed to the treatment of liver diseases, including NASH, and using elafibranor.
 The granted patents and the pending patent applications, if issued, are expected to expire in 2030 and 2031, without taking a patent term extension into account.
 We also have counterpart patents granted in various countries or regions, including, Australia, Canada, China, Europe, Israel, and Japan.
+In addition, we own 1 U.S. patent application directed to the treatment of PBC, which, if issued, is expected to expire in 2037, without taking a patent term extension into account.
+We also have counterpart pending patent applications in various countries or regions, including Australia, Canada, China, Europe, Israel, And Japan.
 In addition, we own 1 U.S. patent application directed to the treatment of PBC, which, if issued, is expected to expire in 2037, without taking a patent term extension into account.
 We also have counterpart pending patent applications in various countries or regions, including Australia, Canada, Europe, Israel, China, and Japan.